No? They should do!

-With our agency, we want to give that excitement to our clients.
-Working with an agency should be fun, shouldn’t it?
+With FINALLY, I want to give that same excitement to our clients.
+Working with an agency should be fun shouldn’t it?
 Too many times I hear of people pulling their hair out with agencies, struggling to get what they want, when the truth is a lot of the time clients don’t know what they want, until they see that great idea.

-Creating this excited and nervousness however is not all about thinking outside of the box, it has to also come from understanding your client's business and being an extension to the team.
+Creating this excitement and nervousness however is not all about thinking outside of the box, it has to also come from understanding your clients’ business and being an extension to their team.
 There is no point coming up with something unexpected but irrelevant, or super creative but not “on-brand”.
 If you and your agency are a tight unit, they should instinctively know what is going to make you stand out in your market place while at the same time staying true to your brand.

-So if your agency is getting a little predictable, for the next brief, ask them to make you nervous.
+So, if your agency is getting a little predictable, next time, ask them to make you nervous!